RoxanaAnamariaTurc/RoxanaAnamariaTurc/README.md

-👋 Hi, I’m @Roxana
+👋 Hi, I’m Roxana

-🎓 Final-year Computing student at Arden University
+💼 Frontend Engineer at BNY, part of the graduate scheme 💻 Passionate about clean code, modern UI, and performance

-🌐 Passionate about technology and creating stunning websites and applications.
+🌟 Recently completed a Frontend Development internship at Grafana Labs, contributing to open-source and design systems.
+Previously graduated from a rigorous Software Engineering bootcamp.

-🚀 Recently completed a Frontend Development internship with Grafana Labs and previously graduated from a rigorous Software Engineering bootcamp.
+🛠 With 2+ years of hands-on coding experience, I build accessible, performant web apps using React, TypeScript, Storybook, and Vanilla Extract CSS.
+Currently focusing on state management (MobX), testing (Jest, RTL), and open-source contributions.

-💻 Two years into the exciting world of coding and constantly honing my skills.
+🤝 I love collaborating on projects that challenge me technically and value strong communication and teamwork.

-🤝 Open to collaboration on projects that challenge my technical abilities and allow me to leverage my strong soft skills.
+🚀 Always open to exciting frontend projects and opportunities to grow.

-Let's code and create something amazing together!
+📫 Let’s connect and create something impactful!